-Where cryogenic pumps are used to feed liquefied gas to the vaporiser, the pump capacity determines the maximum flow available to the customer, and therefore the vaporisation system capacity must be matched to the pump capacity.
-A low temperature signal may be used to stop the pump motor, thus providing a low temperature shutdown device.
+Where cryogenic pumps are used to feed liquefied gas to the vaporiser, the pump capacity determines the maximum flow available to the customer, and therefore the vaporisation system capacity shall be matched to the pump capacity.
+A low temperature signal can be used to stop the pump motor, thus providing a low temperature shutdown device.

-8.8 Low Thermal Ballast (LTB) Vaporisers
+8.8 Low thermal ballast (LTB) vaporisers

-Due to the extremely rapid discharge gas temperature decay rate exhibited by shell-and-tube steam vaporisers and pumped fluid vaporisers without ballast on utility failure, their use is not recommended for new installations.
+Due to the rapid discharge gas temperature decay rate exhibited by LTB vaporisers, for example shell-and-tube steam vaporisers and pumped fluid vaporisers without ballast on utility failure, their use is not recommended for new installations.
 Where their use is being considered because of limited space available, a detailed risk review is required to justify their use.